Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory will delete the repository inside another repository
+cd - will change the working directory to the prvious one